3 Technology Place

 We understand that you know yourself and your loved one best.

-MQ Health have implemented the Clinical Excellence Commission’s R.E.A.C.H. program to help patients, carers or families to raise a concern about a worrying change in theirs or a loved one’s physical or mental condition.
+Macquarie University Health has implemented the Clinical Excellence Commission’s R.E.A.C.H. program to help patients, carers or families to raise a concern about a worrying change in theirs or a loved one’s physical or mental condition.

 We encourage you to firstly speak to your nurse or doctor when you notice a worrying change.
 If you are still concerned after speaking to a member of your healthcare team REACH provides you with an alternative way to escalate your concerns.